This is the first Bronco kit I made. Built from June to August 2008.

 The rounded form is the feature of French tanks.

 The woody part painting was not as well as every time.
 Wirecutter is only rolling on the fender…

-The exhaust tube made to reddish and gave the feeling of burnt and rusted.
+The exhaust tube was made to reddish and gave the feeling of burnt and rusted.
 I like the natural feeling of the mud on the rack of the sled.

-I thought the French army was able to defend the country from German army as there were such many tanks.
+I thought the French army was able to defend the country from the German army as there were such many tanks.
 But the German army was good at operating the mechanized units to cover the firepower weakness of their tanks.